Droidiar/simpleoutline-spicetify/README.md

 1.2.13.661.ga588f749 <br>
 Spicetify v2.36.11

-I'll update this for the newest UI once beautiful lyrics start working again!
+spotify fgorced itself to update so hey its here for new ui yay

 Beautiful Lyrics is installed in these images!